Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 >This ADR is an extension of [006.
 CUPS Protocol Implementation - Credential
 >management](./006_cups.md) and focuses of firmware upgrades.
 For details about
->the general CUPS protocol implementation refer to the other document.
+>the general CUPS protocol implementation please refer to the other document.

 ## Overview